arjunpatel7/alakazam-vgc/README.md

 ## Features

-- Fast calculation of natural language speed checks
+- Fast calculation of natural language speed checks for Pokemon VGC
+- Natural language querying of pokemon stats
 - History to keep track of previous calculations
+- Report incorrect statistics to the maintainer

-## Roadmap
+## Future Features
 - Add chatbot functionality (Retrieval Augmented Generation) to external useful data sources (like an items dictionary, or berry dict, or game knowledge)
+- Retrain a different base model to improve performance
 - Submit multiple calcs at once for comparison
 - Calculate more advanced queries such as "When does X outspeed y?"
 - Add full damage calc capability